cstrawberry/predictive-universe/docs/paper/appendices/appendix_q_planck_scale.md

 **Q.4 Self-Consistency Condition and Determination of `δ/L_P`**

 The framework now imposes a powerful self-consistency check.
-We have two independent expressions for the optimal spacing `δ*`: one from minimizing the potential (Eq.
-Q.13) and one from the foundational geometric identity (Eq.
-Q.3).
+We have two independent expressions for the optimal spacing `δ*`: one from minimizing the potential (Equation Q.13) and one from the foundational geometric identity (Equation Q.3).
 For the framework to be self-consistent, these must be equal at the equilibrium point.

-Evaluating Eq.
-Q.3 at the optimum (`C_max* = 2 ln(2)`, `χ* = 1`):
+Evaluating Equation Q.3 at the optimum (`C_max* = 2 ln(2)`, `χ* = 1`):
 $$
 \frac{\delta^{*2}}{L_P^2} = \frac{4 (1) (2 \ln 2)}{η^{*}} = \frac{8 \ln 2}{η^{*}}
 \tag{Q.15}